 - I went and sat on the beach (lucky me I was in Fort Lauderdale).
 Most of us barely touch the ground/grass/sand anymore which means we’ve become completely disconnected from the grounding that the earth’s energy provides.
 Instead, our energy is frazzled from all the electronics and EMF’s we’re exposed to on an ongoing basis.

 - I stepped away from social media.
 Keeping up with social media is a job in itself so I was happy to take an e-break.
 I urge you to try this for a weekend…it will change your life!
-Imagine no pressure to get 20 likes on your latest profile picture.
-Bliss.
+Imagine no pressure to get however many likes on your latest post.
+Dreamy.

 - I ate really good, healthy food but I also ate ice-cream.
 In fact, I ate two ice-creams.
 I’ve realized that in many cases, it’s not so much the food that’s harming us, it’s our state of mind that’s really doing the damage.
 There is so much fear around food in our society and that needs to shift.
 When we let ourselves relax into the moment, there’s heaps of enjoyment to be had with whatever food is sitting in front of us.

 - I hung out with my sister and my mom.
 Thankfully they both happened to be with me!
 Having a health scare always seems to make us re-evaluate everything doesn’t it?
 Like spending time with the people who mean the most to us.
 What’s the point of letting it get to that anyway?
 Be with the people you love.
 Unfortunately, my man was 6000 miles away so video calls would have to do in his case.